 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability in an orderly transaction between market participants in the principal or most advantageous market for the asset or liability.
 Accounting guidance also establishes a fair value hierarchy, with three levels of inputs that may be used to measure fair value.
-Refer to Note 2 for a more complete description of the three levels.
+Refer to Note 2, Summary of Significant Accounting Policies for a more complete description of the three levels.

-The following tables summarizes assets measured at fair value at period end:
+The following tables summarize assets measured at fair value at period end:

-December 31, 2023
+December 31, 2024

-N Total Fair
+Fair Value Measurement Using Total Fair

 Level 1 Level 2 Level 3 Value

-Recurring assets Assets held in trust funds \$ 3,581 \$ - \$ - \$ 3,581
+Recurring assets Assets held in trust funds \$ 3,352 \$ - \$ - \$ 3,352

-Nonrecurring assets Impaired loans Other property owned \$ \$ - - \$ \$ - - \$ \$ 5,370 \$ \$ 5,370
+Nonrecurring assets Nonaccrual loans Other property owned \$ \$ \$ \$ \$ \$ 3,819 663 \$ \$ 3,819 663